Why Home Healthcare

 I live in an out-of-the-way place.
 Does Ohioans serve my area?

-Ohioans is able to care for patients in several counties throughout Ohio and southeastern Michigan.
+Ohioans provides home healthcare for patients in several counties throughout Ohio and southeastern Michigan, including the following communities: Toledo, Sandusky, Cincinnati, Lima, Bryan, Dayton, Mansfield, and Ann Arbor.
 Our highly trained clinical staff lives and works in the communities we service.
 Click here to see if we cover your area.

 Is my health care information secure with you?